zeebe-io/zeebe-chaos/chaos-days/blog/2024-12-12-News-from-Camunda-Exporter-project/index.md

 #### Found Bugs

 Within the experiment we run into several other issues.
-Especially after running for a while, when pods got restarted, the Camunda Exporter broke.
+Especially after running for a while, when pods got restarted and importer have been enabled, the Camunda Exporter broke.

 ![exporting-fail](exporting-fail.png)